rvsrvs/jasdev.github.io/_posts/2015-09-23-favorite-xcode-tweaks-and-plugins.md

 ## eppz!
 Theme

 My favorite theme by far has to be [eppz](https://github.com/eppz/iOS.Library.eppz_xCode).
-It is easy on the eyes and looks beautiful (used in the '*After*' screenshot above).
+It is easy on the eyes and looks beautiful (used in the '*Before*' screenshot above).

 ## Replacement for the Default Xcode I-Beam Cursor